pzelnip/www.codependentcodr.com/content/atotd-optimizing-cloudfront.md

 Even with the tweaked behaviours, I still find myself wanting to create invalidations to speed up refreshes for "dynamic" content.
-Taking inspiration from [Ben again](https://ben.gnoinski.ca/invalidating-cloudfront-cache.html) I set up a commands in my `Makefile` to create an invalidation with a single command (which I also set up in VS Code as a Task that I can run with a couple keystrokes).
+Taking inspiration from [Ben again](https://ben.gnoinski.ca/invalidating-cloudfront-cache.html) I set up a command in my `Makefile` to create an invalidation with a single command (which I also set up in VS Code as a Task that I can run with a couple keystrokes).
 It looks like this: